nz-social-wellbeing-agency/gaps_in_new_fathers_incomes/README.md

 # Overview

-Our previous joint project with The Southern Institute (TSI), Having a Baby in South Auckland, generated further interest.
+Our previous joint project with The Southern Institute (TSI), Having a Baby in South Auckland, generated further interest (quick guide [here](https://swa.govt.nz/assets/Publications/reports/J000443_SIA_Case_study_Quick_guide_DIGITAL.pdf)).
 One of the strongest findings emerging from this work showed fathers exhibit a pattern of being outside paid employment (not earning income) about the time of the birth.
 Together TSI and the Agency decided to continue the work by investigating this finding further.
 The [report](https://www.tsi.nz/s/What-About-the-Menz) from this research can be found under reports on [TSI's website](https://www.tsi.nz/).

 # Dependencies